How to use a digital whiteboard in product management

 Embed diagrams in release notes and support articles.

-8. Launch: Add color to release plans
+Launch: Use whiteboards to share release plans

 Lots of communication happens around any launch.
 As a product manager, it is part of your job to help the team deliver on time and inform cross-functional teams of what they need to know.
 Whiteboarding can be an easy way to be more effective during this stage.